DominicanKnight/ManageHD/README.txt

 Platform: Windows, Linux, OSX

 ManageHD is a python v3.4 program written using the Wing IDE.
-Wing IDE is professional level development environment written from the ground up specifically for Python.
+Wing IDE is a professional level development environment written from the ground up specifically for Python.
 It is available at: